Delors/Course_W3M20014/2-classical_encryption_techniques.rst

 - Is a more complex transposition.
 - Write the message in a rectangle, row by row, and read the message off, column by column, but permute the order of the columns.
-- The order of the columns then becomes the key to the algorithm
+- The order of the columns then becomes the key to the algorithm.

 .. admonition:: Example
     :class: incremental